AVSystem/developer-zone/docs/Cloud_integrations/Azure_IoT/Azure_IoT_Hub/Configure_Azure_IoT_Hub_integration.md

 # Connect integration

-To enable communication and data flow between the Azure IoT Hub and Coiote DM platforms, you first need to integrate them using the Hyperscaler Integration Center in Coiote DM.
+To enable communication and data flow between the Azure IoT Hub and {{ short_name }} platforms, you first need to integrate them using the Hyperscaler Integration Center in {{ short_name }}.
 Follow the instructions below to learn how to do it.

 ## Prerequisites

   - An active IoT Hub with hub owner access permissions.
 [Check here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal) how to create a hub.
-  - A Coiote DM user account with permissions to use the Hyperscaler Integration Center.
+  - A {{ short_name }} user account with permissions to use the Hyperscaler Integration Center.
   - An active Azure Blob Storage account (creating a new dedicated account for the integration is required).

 ## Get the IoT Hub connection string